usableprivacy/upribox/docs/source/features.rst

 Ninja Mode
 **********

-By activating Ninja mode the upribox will create another network (on Raspberry Pi 3 only with an additional WiFi dongle).
+The Ninja Mode can be activated inside the upribox webinterface for specific devices.
-Connected devices benefit from the same ad- and tracker blocking mechanisms as in the Silent mode but additionally the traffic will be anonymized.
+Those devices benefit from the same ad- and tracker blocking mechanisms as in the Silent mode but additionally the traffic will be anonymized.

 The upribox Ninja mode uses the Tor anonymity network to hinder tracking of your internet usage.
 For example, your internet provider will not be able to